Skip to content

 Need Assistance?

-NCDB's technical assistance is aligned with OSEP's definitions of technical assistance — universal, targeted, and intensive.
-Universal TA involves independent review of publications or participation in short-term events like webinars or topical meetings.
-It’s easy to engage in and requires no long-term commitment and minimal (if any) preparation.
-Targeted and intensive TA activities are more complicated, requiring increasing amounts of time, effort, and commitment.
+NCDB's TA is aligned with OSEP's definitions of technical assistance—universal, targeted, and intensive.
+NCDB's universal TA involves independent review of publications or participation in short-term events like webinars or topical meetings.
+It’s easy for state deafblind projects to engage in universal TA, requiring no long-term commitment and minimal preparation (if any).
+NCDB's targeted and intensive TA activities are more complicated, requiring increasing amounts of time, effort, and commitment.

 Levels of TA build upon one another.
-For example, before participating in a peer-to-peer learning community (targeted TA), we typically ask you to review selected materials on the topic the community will address.
+Before participating in a peer learning community (targeted TA), we typically ask you to review selected materials on the topic the community will address.
 Before participating in intensive TA, we require you to have already made some progress toward your goals via participation in targeted TA.

 Readiness